swayum1004/oceanai-swayum/README.md

 A full-stack email triage, drafting, and productivity assistant built with FastAPI + Streamlit + Local LLM (or mock fallback).

-📄 Assignment Specification

-This project was developed according to the specification in:
-/mnt/data/Assignment - 2.pdf (local assignment file provided)

 ⭐ Overview

 The Email Productivity Agent helps users efficiently handle email overload by: